Journal Entries for Factoring Receivables

 The following example will provide a way to record journal entries for factored receivables with Bankers Factoring.
 Remember that your journal entries should be booked only once per day on a daily summary basis.
 You should use daily funding reports from Bankers Factoring as the source document for these journal entries.
 But make sure you double-check your journal entries by auditing the factoring purchase and factoring fee report(s) you downloaded from Bankers Factoring.

-Whether you use Quickbooks, Sage, or any other accounting software, these entries should work for you when entering your invoice financing transactions.
+Whether you use Quickbooks Online, Sage, or another accounting software, these entries should work for you when entering your invoice factoring or invoice financing transactions.

 Four general ledger accounts need to be created and added to your chart of accounts to account for your factoring relationship with Bankers Factoring: